koh-gt/ferrite-core/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Litecoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Ferrite Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet